xslendix/gplang/README.md

-# GPLang - The language for those with Gracious Professionalism.
+# GPLang - The language for those with the mind on GP.

 This new, innovative, modern scripting language is one of the fastest, safest, and blazingly fast things in the entire world!